godratio/Blogular/readme.md

 # Blogular  #
+##Please be aware we are still in alpha many things are not user friendly yet##
+###If you would like to contribute please see bottom of readme###

-**Blogular** is a blog app that is built to have a ultra fast user interface and use very little resources on the server.
+**Blogular** is a blog app that is built to have a ultra fast user interface and uses very little resources on the server.

 Made to run on low memory environments such as the **Rasberry Pi**.

+**Blogular blogs are realtime persisted chat rooms(alpha)** See the the example at http://dunami.biz.
+Please be aware connection is slow due to the host (AppFog) not supporting web sockets.
+So your name will not show on the list for a few seconds after login.

 ## Easy to get started  ##